gustavopmaia/dotfiles/README.md

 #### nvim

-The **\`init.vim\`** file contains configuration for nvim, a modern text editor.
+The **\`init.lua\`** file contains configuration for nvim, a modern text editor.
 It includes various plugins for language support, as well as settings for the user interface and key bindings.

 #### i3